 From our chair

-King’s Commissioner in the Province of Limburg
+King’s Commissioner of Limburg

-Chair of the Limburg University Fund
+Chair of the Foundation of the University Fund Limburg

-The Limburg University Fund was created in 1965 with the establishment of the Foundation for Scientific Education Limburg (SWOL).
+The University Fund Limburg was created in 1965 with the establishment of the Foundation for Scientific Education Limburg (SWOL).
 Starting capital: 250 guilders.
 After the mine closed in the sixties, the region was in great need for new impulses.
 The creation of the eighth faculty of medicine in the Netherlands was an excellent opportunity to bring scientific education in Limburg to a higher level.
 In 1974 the education of the youngest medical school in the Netherlands started.
 Thereby the construction of the current University of Maastricht (UM) begins.

 1965: Dr C. van Rooy takes the initiative to establish SWOL.
 The initial General Board of 60 members represents all societal actors in Limburg.